What is proteomics? Collaborate with us

 About the Molecular Proteomics laboratory

 Extracellular vesicles are sophisticated signalling mediators, transporting select RNA and protein cargo.
 As secreted vesicles they have the capacity to enable intercellular communication and have become the focus of exponentially growing interest, both to study their functions and to understand ways to use them in the development of minimally invasive diagnostics.
-Importantly, extracellular vesicles are released into biological fluids including blood, urine, uterine fluid, and protect their cargo against degradation and denaturation in the extracellular environment.
+Importantly, EVs are released into biological fluids including blood, urine, uterine fluid, and protect their cargo against degradation and denaturation in the extracellular environment.

 We are particularly interested in studying dynamic changes in EVs associated with lipids, proteins, protein post-translational modifications, and their membrane surface composition, and understanding how EVs mediate function to ultimately shape cellular physiology.
 We primarily focus on cardiometabolic disease (fibrotic processes during myocardial infarction and hypertension), implantation biology and molecular events associated with implantation and receptivity (embryo-endometrial cross-talk) and cancer progression.
 It is crucial to define EVs and understand the molecular mechanisms of their signalling and reprogramming to develop better approaches to investigate the many functions of cell communication, including in normal physiology and how they contribute to disease.
 This knowledge will lead to design of nano-carriers for the targeted and selective delivery to target organs/cells, define mechanisms of delivery and reprogramming of target cells, and development of novel therapeutics targeted to intercellular signalling.